CRossSchmidtlein/dPETSTEP/example_dynamicImage/README.md

 An example data file and a script to run a simulation and subsequent model parameter fitting of the simulated data.

 1. Unpack the zip file.
-It contains two files, one with data and one with a main script.
+It contains three files, one with data, one with a main script, and one with loadable settings for GUI usage.

+2. Run the simulation either:

+2.1.
+Via GUI in Matlab:

+	 >> dPETSTEPgui_sim

+	 load the settings .xls file

-2. Run the main script from Matlab prompt:
+2.2.
+Via the main script from Matlab prompt:

     >> main_ex_dPETSTEP_dynamicImage